About

 Cheryl is deeply involved in the Joshua Tree community.
 She believes nonprofit organizations provide a way for people to work together for the common good, transforming shared beliefs and hopes into action.
 She is the Executive Director/Founder of The Chimaera Project, a nonprofit championing women and non-binary filmmakers.
-Her nonprofit work includes sitting on the Board of Directors for FurstWurld, Joshua Tree Retreat Center and Mil-Tree Veterans Project.
-She is the past President of the Southern California Women’s Caucus for Art 2012 – 2016 and has been a guest on numerous filmmaking/art panels throughout the U.S. As an individual artist, Bookout is included in the California Women Artist Project archived at the University of Southern California and Special Collections and University Archives, Rutgers University Libraries, a project organized by Gloria Orenstein, Professor of Women in Literature and Art at USC.
+Her nonprofit work includes sitting on the Board of Directors for the Joshua Tree Retreat Center and Mil-Tree Veterans Project and Advisory Board for FurstWurld.
+She is the past President of the Southern California Women’s Caucus for Art and has been a guest on numerous filmmaking/art panels throughout the U.S. As an individual artist, Bookout is included in the California Women Artist Project archived at the University of Southern California and Special Collections and University Archives, Rutgers University Libraries, a project organized by Gloria Orenstein, Professor of Women in Literature and Art at USC.

 Fine Art Practice